Common People Dance Eisteddfod

 An eisteddfod with a twist… and a step-ball-change!

-The Common People Dance Eisteddfod is just what it sounds like – a “friendly” dance battle royale… except with cheating condoned, sabotage allowed, and bribing required.
+The Common People Dance Eisteddfod is just what it sounds like – a “friendly” dance battle royale… except with cheating condoned, sabotage allowed, and bribing encouraged (by the judges, that is!)

-So, warm up the hair rollers, hitch up those legwarmers, and crank up those 80s bangers for Joondalup Festival’s closing night.
-Call your friends on your long spiral-corded home phone if you must.
+So, warm up the hair rollers, hitch up those legwarmers, and get ready for a night soundtracked by your favourite 80s bangers for Joondalup Festival’s grand finale.
+Call your friends on your long spiral-corded phone to let them know: there’s a party on the basketball courts and it’s gonna be a big one!

 “Redefining who gets to put on a leotard, step onstage, and dance to a sell-out crowd.” – Nothing Ever Happens In Brisbane